 My book project examines the United Nations’ struggles to implement gender equality reforms in its conflict mediation work.
 I use interpretive methods to analyse evidence drawn from thirty-seven interviews with UN mediation practitioners in New York and Nairobi, UN guidance documentation and grey literature, and participant observation of internal UN trainings on gender and mediation.
 I find that contestation over UN mediation – whether it is a diplomatic art of managing relationships or a technical science of conflict management – affects the implementation of gender reforms in different ways.
 Narratives and practices associated with the view of mediation as an art exclude women by creating informal, male-only spaces.
 Meanwhile, technical approaches to mediation depoliticise the role of gender relations in conflict, reducing the perceived importance of including gender issues in negotiations.

-- ‘Caught between Art and Science: the Women, Peace and Security Agenda in United Nations Mediation Narratives’ (revise and resubmit)
+- ‘Caught between Art and Science: the Women, Peace and Security Agenda in United Nations Mediation Narratives’ (forthcoming at International Feminist Journal of Politics)

 - ‘Constructing Best Practices in UN Mediation: Narratives of Women’s Participation in Yemen and Syria’